CAD for Mac | Mac-Compatible Software for CAD | Autodesk

 Free for startups and hobbyists, Fusion 360 for Mac delivers unified CAD, CAM and PCB software in a flexible, complete package available for Mac OS and mobile devices.
 Fusion 360 for Mac provides a collaborative platform to help streamline the product development process from design to manufacturing.

 Speed up your product design workflows with Inventor.
-Perfect for mechanical design (US Site), product simulation and tooling creation, Inventor delivers a complete set of professional-grade product design and engineering tools.
-While Inventor does not have a native Mac installation, it can be installed on a Macintosh computer with a Windows partition utilising Boot Camp or Parallels.
+Perfect for mechanical design, product simulation, and tooling creation, Inventor delivers a complete set of professional-grade product design and engineering tools.
+While Inventor does not have a native Mac installation, it can be installed on a Macintosh computer with a Windows partition utilizing Boot Camp or Parallels.

 Take the power of Autodesk cloud software with you wherever you go.
 Draft, edit and view CAD designs on different devices.